maorpi23/Rock-Paper-Scissors-game/README.md

 # Rock-Paper-Scissors-game
 This is a simple browser-based "Rock-Paper-Scissors" game built using HTML, CSS, and JavaScript.
-The game allows the user to play against the computer and keeps track of wins, losses, and ties using localStorage.
+The game allows the user to play against the computer and keeps track of wins, losses, and ties using `localStorage`.
 The player can also play in Auto mode, where the computer automatically picks moves at intervals, and can reset the score.

 ## Features
 - **Play Mode**: Choose between "Rock", "Paper," or "Scissors" by clicking buttons or pressing the 'R', 'P', or 'S' keys.